blipk/pysh/README.md

 ## Pysh

-.py file preprocessor/interpreter to enable running in-line bash code at python compile time
+Python source file preprocessor/interpreter to enable running in-line bash code during python runtime

+Also can capture stdout into a python variable and use shells beyond bash.

+This is done via a basic subprocess wrapper and shell command strings.

 ### Examples
 [demo file](demo.py)